 - Airline Miles – You have the option of converting your credit card points to miles... there are a couple dozen frequent flier programs participating.
 However this won't yield the best value, so I don't recommend it unless you're looking for something to do with extra points you can't use for hotel stays.

 - Car Rentals, Cruises and Trains – You can convert your points to cruise certificates, rental cars and European train tickets.

 - Other options – Use your Marriott Rewards for merchandise, digital downloads, charitable donations and more.
 Your redemption value for these options will vary.

-The Marriott credit card gives you a lot of benefits for a relatively low annual fee of $85.
-In addition to saving money on hotel stays, you get to enjoy the perks that come with Silver status.
+The current Marriott credit card gives you a lot of benefits for a relatively low annual fee ($85).
+In fact, you could make the argument this is the best hotel credit card on the market right now.

-As of April 2016, here is the most lucrative bonus offer available for the Marriott Rewards Premier Credit Card: 80,000 bonus points after you spend $3,000 on purchases in the first three months from account opening.
+As of March 2015, here is the most lucrative bonus offer available for the Marriott Rewards Premier Credit Card.

-Don't forget you also get one free night stay every year after your account anniversary (good for a Category 1-5 hotel).
+Don't forget you also get one free night stay after account approval (good for a Category 1-4 location) and another every year after your account anniversary (good for a Category 1-5 hotel).

 About Marriott Hotels: Founded in 1927, the Marriott chain now consists of over three-thousand hotels across the world.
 They operate under different names, including Marriott, Courtyard, Fairfield Inn, Springhill Suites, and Ritz-Carlton.
 In addition to their normal motels, they also run extended-stay facilities like Residence Inn, as well as some timeshare resort properties.
 They issue their own card, the Marriott Rewards credit card, through Chase.